stratisproject/CirrusSmartContracts/Testnet/Identity/README.md

 ﻿# Identity Contract

-Identity contract that enables decentralised claim management for users It is a version of ERC 780 for claim management on the Stratis Platform.
+Identity contract that enables decentralised claim management for users.
+It is a version of ERC 780 for claim management on the Stratis Platform.
 Particularly it is like a KYC claim to validate the identity of an individual whether he/she owns a given address.

 **Compiler Version**